Waldo-Blom/CV-website/README.md

 - [ ] Fix the alignment of the arrows on the education section.
 - [ ] Make the glow effect less bright on hover for contact section.
 - [ ] Make the buttons on contact section work
+- [ ] Experience section not working when switching to work section part
+- [ ] Dark mode not working after adding timeline-script

 ### Animations
  - [ ] On website first open animation